wang-tianjing/wang-tianjing.github.io/_pages/about.md

 - Dec.
 2018: Our manuscript “privacy game” has been accepted by Springer Encyclopedia of Wireless Networks.
 - Jul.
 2018: Our paper “QoS-Guaranteed Wireless Broadcast Scheduling with Network Coding and Rate Adaptation”  is published by IEEE Transactions on Vehicular Technology (SCI).
 - Jun.
 2018: The Special Issue “Fog/Edge Networking for Multimedia Applications” we applied for is accepted in Springer Peer-to-Peer Networking and Applications (CCF Rank).
 - Jul.
-2018: Our paper “Privacy-Preserving Task Allocation for Edge Computing Enhanced Mobile Crowdsensing” is accepted as a full paper in ICA3PP 2018 (CCF Rank).
-- Jul.
-2018: Our paper “Incentivizing Multimedia Data Acquisition for Machine Learning System” is accepted as a full paper in ICA3PP 2018 (CCF Rank).
+2018: Two papers are accepted as a full paper in ICA3PP 2018 (CCF Rank).

 Academic Activities
 ======